-Cannabigerol (CBG) is well-known for its potential anti-inflammatory benefits.
+Cannabigerol (CBG) is a cannabinoid in the hemp/cannabis plant that’s become increasingly well-known for its anti-inflammatory properties.

-In this article, we’ll investigate how CBG may help with IBS, how it works, and how it compares to Cannabidiol (CBD), another cannabinoid, for this purpose.
+In this article, we’ll take a look at the benefits of CBG for IBS, how it works in the body, and how it compares to cannabidiol (CBD) for this purpose.

 What is CBG?

-Cannabigerol (CBG) is one of more than 100 naturally occurring cannabinoids in the cannabis/hemp plant (hemp is simply cannabis containing less than 0.3% THC by dry weight).
+Cannabigerol (CBG) is one of more than 100 naturally occurring cannabinoids in the cannabis sativa plant (hemp is simply cannabis containing less than 0.3% THC by dry weight).

 Research and anecdotal evidence suggest CBG has therapeutic potential for pain, inflammation, anxiety, and depression.